mormon garments

 Purpose, Design, & Craftsmanship Of Mormon Garments

-The Church of Jesus Christ of Latter-day Saints, also called the Mormon Church, has a special practice of wearing sacred underwear called temple garments.
-These clothes, also known as Mormon garments, are deeply important to members who have taken part in a special temple ceremony called the endowment.
+The Church of Jesus Christ of Latter-day Saints, also called the Mormon Church, has a special tradition of wearing sacred underwear called temple garments.
+These garments are very important to members who have gone through a special temple ceremony called the endowment.

-This article explains why Mormons wear these garments, how their design has changed over time, and how they are carefully made.
-It also answers questions like “What are Mormon temple garments?” and “Why do Mormons wear garments?”
+This article explains why Mormons wear these garments, how their design has changed over time, and how they are made.
+It also answers common questions like “What are Mormon temple garments?” and “Why do Mormons wear them?”

 What Is Mormon Garments?